 Proof Testing Protocol for 1500 Meter Operation.

 Proof testing of glass is a well-established testing methodology.
-The goal to establish a test pressure that will stress the glass and mount to a degree that if the glass dome has invisible defects, it will fail during testing and not subsequently fail during routine AUV field operations.
+The goal is to establish a test pressure that will stress the glass and mount to a degree that if the glass dome has invisible defects, it will fail during testing and not subsequently fail during routine AUV field operations.

 The proof testing protocol is TBD and will be based on the work in section 3.